6 Request Compute, Memory, and Latency Bottlenecks

 Tree-based verification as a unifying framework

 Looking across the techniques in these last two sections, a common pattern emerges.
-Multi-token prediction, speculative decoding with a draft tree, Medusa, and even lookahead decoding all follow the same high-level structure:
+Speculative decoding with a draft tree, multi-token prediction, and even lookahead decoding all follow the same high-level structure:

 1. Propose: generate multiple candidate tokens using some cheap mechanism (draft model, auxiliary heads, Jacobi iteration, or reference text)